aednichols/jo-site/index.md

 #### About Jo

-I am 66 years old, I live in Buffalo, New York, and I need a kidney transplant.
+I am 67 years old, I live in Buffalo, New York, and I need a B+ type kidney transplant.
 A living donor is my best chance for survival.

 #### About my illness